 Micronesian subsidiary laws vary according to the nature and ownership of the company.
 A company that is fully owned by a noncitizen, or a company with more than 30% nonnational ownership, must obtain a foreign investment permit.
 Applying for this permit entails filling out the required paperwork, paying a fee, and submitting a complete application to the Department of Resources and Development.
 This foreign investment permit must be renewed annually, for a fee ranging between $50 and $250 depending on the state where your subsidiary is located.

-The Benefits of Creating a Subsidiary
+Benefits of Setting Up a Micronesia Subsidiary

 Choosing to set up a subsidiary comes with plenty of benefits.
 Because a subsidiary is considered a separate entity from your parent company, you’ll have the freedom to adapt your subsidiary to meet local workplace and cultural norms.